The importance of children's play

 Similarly, as parents, we sometimes need little reminders from our children to stop, kick off our shoes and get into the mindset of being a child.

 Nineteenth century literary critic George Bernard Shaw said, “We don't stop playing because we grow old; we grow old because we stop playing.”
-And we can all remember, as children, pastimes that used to occupy us for hours on end that today we would probably view as folly.
+And we can all remember, as children, pastimes that used to occupy us for hours on end but now seem incomprehensible.

 Working with child expert Dr Pat Spungin, the Toy and Hobby Association asked 1,000 primary school children what advice they would give to their parents to try to make play more fun.
 Here are their top 10 tips:

-- Parents to spend one on one time together with us children.
-Make time to play, spend more uninterrupted time together, give each child special time
+- Spend one-on-one time together with us children.
+Make time to play, spend more uninterrupted time together, give each child special time.

 - Play board games, cards or puzzles as a family